Further information was submitted in support of the application in August, October/November 2024, January 2025 and March 2026.

-Electronic copies of the planning application and accompanying documents can be viewed or downloaded by clicking on the links below.
+Electronic copies of the planning application and further information can be viewed or downloaded by clicking on the links below.

 Planning Application